DocKDE/pdbman/README.md

 pdbman> R -q id 16,17
 ```

-The `-l` option supports ranges of atoms or residues which can be given with a dash or colon
+The `id` and `resid` keywords support ranges of atoms or residues which can be given with a dash or colon
 as separator like so:

 ```